justincpresley/ndn-sync/README.md

 `ndn-sync` is broken into two main branches with their differences described below:

-* ***production***: The master branch which holds Syncs along with modifications to make them more stable/usable for applications.
+* [***production***](https://github.com/justincpresley/ndn-sync/tree/production): The master branch which holds Syncs along with modifications to make them more stable/usable for applications.
 This branch is actively being served as a Go package.
-* ***specification***: The side branch which holds Syncs in their original form according to their technical specification.
+* [***specification***](https://github.com/justincpresley/ndn-sync/tree/specification): The side branch which holds Syncs in their original form according to their technical specification.

 # Syncs

-There are many Sync protocols!
+There are many Syncs!

-Ones that are being used in applications, others that are currently experiments, and even some that have yet to be discovered. **ndn-sync** gladly accepts any kind of Sync protocol with a slight bias towards new and/or stable Syncs.
+Ones that are being used in applications, others that are currently experiments, and some that have yet to be discovered. `ndn-sync` gladly accepts any kind of Sync protocol with a slight bias towards new and/or stable Syncs.

 This [Sync Survey](https://named-data.net/wp-content/uploads/2021/05/ndn-0053-2-sync-survey.pdf)
 describes many of the Syncs that are currently known and their unique differences.
 It is a highly recommended read.

-`ndn-sync` has the following Sync protocols implemented:
+`ndn-sync` has the following Syncs implemented:

 * **svs: StateVectorSync**